sqrl-lang/sqrl/README.md

 **Auditable** – It’s easy to understand why a rule fired or a side effect occurred, and rules can be safely replayed.

+If you were looking for the [Secure Quick Reliable Login project, check here](https://www.grc.com/sqrl/sqrl.htm).

 ## Early Preview

-This is an early preview of the SQRL (Smyte Query and Rules Language) open-source release.
+This is an early preview of SQRL open-source release.
 This release is intended to onboard existing community members and prepare us for a full release in the near future.
 Through SQRL, we hope to partner with the open source community, and help better address spam on all websites.

 ## Documentation